MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-linux.md

 curl -L https://aka.ms/InstallAzureCli | bash
 ```

-You can also download the script and run it locally instead.
-You may have to restart
+You can also download the script and run it locally.
+For what some changes take effect, you may have to restart the shell.
-your shell in order for changes to take effect.
 After installation, run the CLI with the `az` command.

+The [Azure CLI is also available in the Python module repositories](https://pypi.python.org/pypi/azure-cli).
+HE can install in the usual way pip install azure-cli in Linux as well as in Windows or MacOS.

 ## Troubleshooting